openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 ### OpenVINO Streams <a name="cpu-streams"></a>
 As detailed in the section <a href="#ov-async-api">OpenVINO Async API</a>) running multiple inference requests asynchronously is important for general application efficiency.
 Additionally, most devices support running multiple inference requests in parallel in order to improve the device utilization.
 The _level_ of the parallelism (i.e. how many requests are really executed in parallel on the device) is commonly referred as a number of 'streams'.
 Some devices run several requests per stream to amortize the host-side costs.
+Notice that streams (that can be considered as independent queues) are really executing the requests in parallel, but not in the lock step (as e.g. the batching does).

-Notice that for efficient asynchronous execution, the streams are actually handling inference with special pool of the threads.
+Also, notice that for efficient asynchronous execution, the streams are actually handling inference with special pool of the threads.
 So each time you start inference requests (potentially from different application threads), they are actually muxed into a inference queue of the particular `ov:compiled_model`.
 If there is a vacant stream, it pops the request from the queue and actually expedites that to the on-device execution.